 - Born April 19, 1961 in Cleburne, TX USA

 Spike Owen played 13 seasons in the majors, primarily as a shortstop.
 He never won a Gold Glove, although various of his fielding stats sometimes led the league.
-Prior to his major league career he was the University of Texas during the time of Roger Clemens.
+Prior to his major league career he was at the University of Texas during the time of Roger Clemens.

 The Seattle Mariners drafted Spike in the first round of the 1982 amateur draft (6th pick) on June 7, 1982.
 He spent the rest of that year in the AA Eastern League with the Lynn Sailors.
 He produced a .266 batting average with 68 hits in 241 at bats.
 Spike spent 1983 with the Salt Lake City Gulls where he hit .266 again.
 He also appeared in 80 games with the major league Mariners managing only a .196 BA but the rookie shortstop fielded at a steady .970 clip.
 After the season, author Bill James strongly berated the Mariners in the 1984 Baseball Abstract for using Spike regularly as the team's leadoff hitter when he obviously was not ready to take on such a key offensive role at this point of his career.
 He did improve over the following seasons.

 A steady-fielding switch-hitter with little power from either side of the plate, Owen was named captain of the Mariners at the start of the 1986 season and as of 2007 he remains the only team captain in Mariners history.
 But he was traded to the Boston Red Sox on August 19th that year.
 In his third game with Boston on August 21st, he tied a major league record with 6 runs in a 24-5 rout of the Cleveland Indians.
 In the 1986 ALCS in which the Red Sox beat the California Angels, Spike had 9 hits in 21 at bats for a .429 average.
 Also in the World Series against the New York Mets that the Red Sox lost in 7 games, Owen had 6 hits in 20 at bats for a .300 average.